Python Turtle - Lesson 5¶

 Using while to enhance our error capture¶

-Adjust your get_number function so that it is the same as in the code below.
+Update your get_number function so it matches the code shown below.

 1import random